corajr/pux-villein/README.md

 # pux-villein

 An encoder for the Villein number system using [Pux](https://github.com/alexmingoia/purescript-pux/).
+A demo can be found at: https://corajr.github.io/pux-villein/demo

 ## Installation